 And even once you set aside all the scientific facts, metabolic factors, negative health consequences and other facts, there’s the embarrassment factor.
 Blubbery bellies at the beach, for example, usually draw the wrong kind of attention.

 If you’d like to get started today, call us at (480) 988-9108 or stop by one of our healthcare walk-in clinics.
-With more than 40 locations spread throughout Nevada and Arizona, Urgent Care Extra’s medical facilities are the clear-cut choice for individuals and families in the U.S. Southwest region.
+With more than 40 locations spread throughout Nevada and Arizona, Banner Urgent Care’s medical facilities are the clear-cut choice for individuals and families in the U.S. Southwest region.
 Thanks

-Thanks for reading the UCE blog!
+Thanks for reading the Banner Urgent Care blog!
 Check back for more info, news and analysis on subjects that impact your health.